theobald-software/helpcenter.theobald-software.github.io/includes/articles/bapi/xtract-is-uploading-cats-data.md

 The BAPI BAPI_CATIMESHEETMGR_INSERT creates Time Sheet entries in SAP.

-- Input:<br>
-Relevant import parameters are PROFILE and TESTRUN and the table CATSRECORDS_IN.
+- Input: Relevant import parameters are PROFILE and TESTRUN and the table CATSRECORDS_IN.

-- Output:<br>
-The results are available in the tables CATSRECORDS_OUT and RETURN. <br>
+- Output: The results are available in the tables CATSRECORDS_OUT and RETURN. <br>
 The RETURN table contains different types of messages, e.g., warnings, information, errors, etc.

 #### Troubleshooting
 If the input records do not have any errors, the table CATSRECORDS_OUT are populated with the same number of input records, otherwise it does not contain any entries. <br>